 Remember that Hawaii is generally very casual, so that you can bring a nice outfit or two, but the majority of people will be wearing shorts, t-shirts, tank tops, and sundresses.
 You can find out more in my what to pack for Hawaii post.

 On the plane, keep it casual and comfortable!

 6. Bring moisturizer and chapstick

-Your skin is going to get dehydrated just like the rest of your body.
+Your skin will get dehydrated, just like the rest of your body.
 Make sure to bring a good chapstick and moisturizer for the plane.
 I like All Good chapstick because it works well and has SPF.
-All Good also has my favorite brand of sunscreen, check out my post about the best sunscreen for Hawaii.
-This moisturizer by Andalou Naturals can be carried in your carry on luggage.
+I also love Mongo Kiss.

 7. Avoid heavy meals and alcohol